rstudio/connectapi/README.md

 This warning is intentionally chatty.
-While version number mismatches between Posit Connect and `connectapi` can be benign, we want you to be clear that `connectapi` is tightly coupled to a version of Posit Connect (because Posit Connect’s APIs change over time).
+While version number mismatches between Posit Connect and `connectapi` can be benign, we want you to be clear that `connectapi` is tightly coupled to a version of Posit Connect (because Posit Connect's APIs changes over time).

 We strive to: